-Video Of Allentown Police Officer Putting His Knee On Man's Neck During Arrest Prompts Protests
+Video Of Allentown Police Officer Appearing To Put His Knee On Man's Neck During Arrest Prompts Protests

 ALLENTOWN, Pa.
-(CBS) — There is outrage in Allentown Sunday morning after video of a police officer holding down a man with his knee during an arrest was posted to the Black Lives Matter to Lehigh Valley Facebook page.
+(CBS) — A controversial arrest leads to Black Lives Matter protests in Allentown.
+The arrest was caught on video and it appears as though the officer is kneeling on the man’s neck.

 The video of the arrest was recorded on Saturday afternoon outside of St. Luke’s Sacred Heart Hospital.

-Just seven seconds into the clip, you can see one of three responding officers put his knee on the man’s neck.
+“We’re done,” Black Lives Matter to Lehigh Valley leader Justan Parker said.
+“People think that it couldn’t happen here and it has been happening and it happened yesterday.
+So enough is enough.”

+The video is only 24 seconds long, however, Parker says it’s reminiscent of the George Floyd killing in Minneapolis.

-At first, the Allentown police are holding the man down, with his face in the pavement and then one of the cops places their knee on the man’s neck.
+In it you see Allentown police holding the man down with his face in the pavement and then one of the officers places their knee on the man’s neck.

-This is the same style of arrest that led to the death of George Floyd in Minneapolis this past May and resulted in massive racial justice and police reform protests around the world.
+“My takeaway from the video is that Black and Brown lives don’t matter to APD or to the city,” Parker said.

 Last night, the video prompted a protest in Allentown organized by Black Lives Matter to Lehigh Valley.